tall-josh/highlighter-docs/content/docs/concepts/agents.md

 ## Machine Agents

-Machine agents are software programs, typically machine learning models, which can be deployed in Highlighter's cloud or on your servers to perform assessment tasks.
+Machine agents are software programs, often machine learning models, which can be deployed in Highlighter's cloud or on your servers to perform assessment tasks.
 They are taught to perform assessments according to the taxonomy defined in Highlighter.

 ### Training

-To train a machine agent, there are two options:
+To train a machine agent, there are three options:

+1. Use a pre-trained machine learning model, e.g from [HuggingFace](https://huggingface.co/models) and upload the model artefact to run in Highlighter

-1. Train your own machine learning model and upload the model artefact to run in Highlighter
+2. Train your own machine learning model and upload the model artefact to run in Highlighter

-2. Train a machine learning model using Highlighter
+3. Train a machine learning model using Highlighter